-The SMYAL Youth House is a 12 bed transitional living program for youth ages 18-24.
+The SMYAL Youth Houses accommodate 26 residents in a transitional living program for youth ages 18-24.
 The Youth Housing program provides safe and stable shelter, food, case management services, crisis intervention, and community support for its residents.
 Our goal is to support our residents as they accomplish their individual goals and move through our three-tiered progress system toward independent living.
-Residents meet weekly with our case manager to collaboratively work on their individualized service plans.
+Residents meet weekly with our case managers to collaboratively work on their individualized service plans.

 If you are a homeless youth seeking emergency housing, click here.

 Our Youth Housing program offers monthly life skills courses and community engagement opportunities including nutrition and cooking classes, financial literacy, healthy relationships and communication, self defense classes, and resume workshops.
 Entry into the program is a part of the District of Columbia coordinated entry for homeless persons.
 Anyone interested in entering the program will need to have an intake interview.

 The SMYAL Youth House

 A recent survey found that almost half of homeless youth in D.C. identify as LGBTQ.
 SMYAL’s youth housing program helps address this huge disparity.

 At SMYAL, we know that shelter alone doesn’t end homelessness.
 That’s why our program takes a comprehensive approach to meet the needs of the youth we serve.
 The program works to identify the specific and develop a youth-driven plan to meet those needs.

 In addition to housing, youth receive personalized case management, financial resources for food, travel and incidentals, and tailored life skills programming focused on developing the tools and skills needed for independence .
 The program is coordinated through these five key areas of support:

 1. Case Management

 - Job placement assistance